rectorphp/getrector-com/data/blog/posts/2022/2022-02-07-success-story-of-automated-framework-migration-from-fuelphp-to-laravel-of-400k-lines-application.md

 Great!
 Now we can convert the whole query running these 2 rules.

-## New Features and Running Migration at the Same Time?
+## New Features and Migration at the Same Time?

 This is the most significant and wonderful benefit of automated migration.
-It's explained in detail in the [previous post](/blog/how-to-migrate-legacy-php-applications-without-stopping-development-of-new-features), so please take a look if you haven't read it yet!
+It's explained in detail in the [previous post](/blog/how-to-migrate-legacy-php-applications-without-stopping-development-of-new-features), so take a look if you haven't read it yet!

 ## What was Important for Automated migration?